jeffpar/pcjs/machines/ti/ti57/rev0/README.md

 ---

 The TI-57 emulator below is one of the most faithful TI-57 emulations currently available.
-It should run at roughly the same speed as an original device.
+It should run at the same speed as an original device.
 That includes calculation speed, display speed, and pause delays.

 It is also using an exact copy of an original [TI-57 ROM](/machines/ti/ti57/rom/); no instructions have been patched.
 A configuration using a [Revised ROM](../rev1/) is also available.